thefuzzman/WSP_YM_BB/README.md

 NOTE: THIS PROJECT IS A WORK IN PROGRESS AS WE BUILD THESE IN REAL TIME WITH OUR YOUTH GROUP.

+NOTE: They have little coding experience, so code is heavily commented which may just be noise to you

 NOTE: THAT MEANS THIS ARE CHANGING AND THINGS WILL CHANGE

 NOTE: USE AT YOUR OWN RISK